gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 We have an OK response 🤘.

-Now it is a matter of translating the code base from [`strava_sync.ex`](../strava_sync.ex) into the entry point `src/strava_sync.erl` and we are off the races. 🏎
+Now it is just a matter of translating the code base from [`strava_sync.ex`](../strava_sync.ex) into the entry point `src/strava_sync.erl` and we are off the races. 🏎